Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 All TANF and GA households will receive their regular checks on their normal issuance date.

-All licensed child care providers may reopen and all Delaware families may access child care as part of Phase 2 of Delaware's reopening plan.
+All licensed child care providers may reopen and all Delaware families may access child care.
 Child care providers must follow applicable COVID-19 DELACARE regulations as well as additional health & safety requirements developed by the Office of Child Care Licensing and the Division of Public Health.

-Click here for more information on child care options during Delaware's State of Emergency.
+Click here for more information on child care options.

 If you have any questions or concerns, please contact the Purchase of Care Unit at (302)255-9670.

-When possible, the Division of Social Services will interview clients by telephone during Delaware's State of Emergency.
+When possible, the Division of Social Services will interview clients by telephone during Delaware's Public Health Emergency.

 Clients may provide a verbal signature over the phone to confirm the information on their food benefit, cash assistance, or child care application or renewal is correct in the following situations: